Directives & Policies

 REACH Directive

-REACH applies to substances manufactured or imported into the EU in quantities of 1 tonne or more per year.
-As Apollo Fire Detectors does not import substances under these conditions it is not necessary for Apollo to register any substances as part of REACH legislation.
+REACH also applies to substances manufactured or imported into the EU in quantities of 1 tonne or more per year.
+Apollo Fire Detectors Limited does not import substances under these conditions, Apollo doesn't need to register any substances as part of REACH legislation.

 Conflict Minerals